ecrosstexas/teazzers-spacebook/content/pages/smartbrew/kb/tea-not-sweet.md

 2. Which recipe(s) is not sweet (enough)?
 3. Check the recipe in TeaWorld's Brew Data to verify the recipe(s) programming.
 4. Is there a sweetener message on the screen?
   a.
 If out of sweetener, machine will stop brewing.
 Replace sweetener bag-in-box and rebrew.
+[Resolved brewing issues?](/smartbrew/kb/resolutions#213) ☺️
   b.
 If not out of sweetener, [check the QCD connection](/smartbrew/kb/check-qcd/).
 5. Clean the sweetener system.